 In this way, the mantra is made by placing 6 cotton yarn (Janai) for each of the 2 different knots.
 And today people change their sacred thread annually.
-Out of six cotton yarn, three strings are consider as Brahma, Vishnu and Maheswar and another remaining three are Karma, Worship, and Knowledge.
-On this day, a sister ties colorful yarn to brothers in right-hand pulse wishing success in their life.
-Many people take a mindful walk to a high-altitude area like Gosaikunda Lake, Dudh Kunda Lake and Dolakha Bhimsen Temple in Charikot.
+Out of six cotton yarns, three strings are considered as Brahma, Vishnu, and Maheswar and the remaining three are Karma, Worship, and Knowledge.
+On this day, a sister ties colorful yarn to her brothers in her right-hand pulse wishing them success in their life.
+Many people take a mindful walk to high-altitude areas like Gosaikunda Lake, Dudh Kunda Lake, and Dolakha Bhimsen Temple in Charikot.

 How is the Janai Purnima Festival celebrated?

-In this full moon, large numbers of Brahmins go to bath in holy riverbanks.
+In this full moon, large numbers of Brahmins go to bathe in holy riverbanks.
 They take dips in holy water and change their sacred threads.
-In Newar community of Kathmandu Valley, they prepare special type of soup made of sprouted beans called “Kwati”.
-The family members gather together and have good-time resulting mental relaxation and enrich family relations.
+In the Newar community of Kathmandu Valley, they prepare a special type of soup made of sprouted beans called “Kwati”.
+The family members gather together and have a good time resulting in mental relaxation and enriching family relations.

 Spiritual walk to Gosaikunda Lake

-Explore off the beaten path of Gosaikunda Lake with enjoying the wildflowers, birds and pleasant sound of nature.
-Witness the nature, make space and pause to calm your mind and relax in the purity of the present moment.
-Absorb the positive energy in you by practicing meditation to ancient stupas.
-After a long walk, you can rest to refreshing shade, and take time to commune with nature.
+Explore off the beaten path of Gosaikunda Lake while enjoying the wildflowers, birds, and pleasant sounds of nature.
+Witness nature, make space, and pause to calm your mind and relax in the purity of the present moment.
+Absorb the positive energy in you by practicing meditation in ancient stupas.
+After a long walk, you can rest in refreshing shade, and take time to commune with nature.
 While you rich Gosaikunda lake its beauty will calm your mind and enrich your mind and wellbeing.

 August 13, 2023: Drive from Kathmandu to Dunche 2,000 m 6-7 hrs drive